 A family run company running for over 70 years, Global Events & Attractions (GEA) pride themselves on hard work and determination.
 Both Douglas Taylor Senior and son Douglas Taylor Junior have shaped the success that is Global Events & Attractions today.

-With a reputation for providing outstanding service and delivery attractions of the highest quality.
+With a reputation for providing outstanding service and delivering attractions of the highest quality.
 ‘Going the extra mile’ for clients is integral to the business ethos.

 Global Events & Attractions has continued to grow over the years to become a fundamental part of many major events not just in the UK but worldwide.
 As one of the largest operators specialising in providing unique attractions to suit each individual client no matter size, location or venue.

 Matthew Taylor Senior was the founder of the company, he originated from Cumbria and was initially known as Taylors of Cumbria.
 Starting off the family owned one funfair attraction named “The Swirl”.
 In the early 1950’s business within this industry was extremely poor therefore Matthew took the decision to move to Glasgow where his wife originated from.

 Matthew, his wife along with their two sons named Matthew Junior and Douglas set up home in Bellshill during 1958.
 The land they occupied had ten cottages, to create more space for his family and growing business he knocked all the cottages down.
 The company name then changed to Taylors of Bellshill.

 Business by then was still scarce and only seasonal therefore to survive, Matthew would buy, sell and repair trucks.
 As time progressed, Matthew purchased a new attraction known as “The Dive Bomber” and shortly after purchased another identical.
 Matthew then decided to join both attractions together to create the first ever articulated attraction in this industry called “The Double Dive Bomber”.